Taiwanese hip-hop: Cultural context

 A mid-70s movement titled the Modern Folksong Movement sought to reclaim hip hop for the Taiwanese people.
-Artists such as Yang Xian and Li Shuangz inspired a new generation of localization of music which strove to strip away the years of American cultural imperialism.
+Artists such as Yang Xian and Li Shuangz inspired a new generation of localization of music which strove to strip away the years of American cultural imperialism, which at the time, the United States was supporting Taiwan as Cold War ally.
 This movement paved the way for more Taiwan-specific music and allowed for new Taiwanese to take from local traditions and language and create their own national music.

 Early years: Harlem Yu

 The first Mandarin rap song was performed by singer-songwriter Harlem Yu in Taiwan, who is known for being one of the first artists to experiment with R&B and rap in the Mandopop music industry in the early 1980s, which was parallel to the early New York 1980s rap songs.

 1990s: L.A.
 Boyz

 L.A.
 Boyz is a Taiwanese pop/rap group composed of two brothers and their cousin.
 They were raised in Irvine, California, and met at its University High School.
 They first became involved in music through their interest in hip-hop dance moves learnt from parties around Orange County and Los Angeles, and fashion from Compton and South-Central LA.
 Their dancing, and entry into various competitions, eventually led them to be scouted by a representative of Pony Canyon, in Taiwan.
 They released 10 albums, starting from their first, SHIAM! 閃 which sold more than 130,000 copies in 1992.
 Their second album, released the same year, was similarly received.
 The group was very successful in the 1990s until their break-up.
 They are credited for starting the trend that would spread into Taiwan and the rest of the Mandarin-speaking world.